masak/workshop/test.md

 program; the part that makes sure your expectations are in sync with your implementation.

+Writing with tests is like having two sock puppets talking to each other: it's occasionally interesting and fun, and it drives the plot forward.
+Writing without tests is like having one sock puppet talking to itself: it tends to turn into rambling without a purpose, and there's no-one to contradict the sock puppet when it's saying crazy stuff. ☺

 Because tests are the best way I know to communicate requirements, the form a part of most exercises.